Conserving Europe’s Threatened Plants

-'Conserving Europe's threatened plants: Progress towards Target 8 of the Global Strategy for Plant Conservation' is BGCI's latest publication, was launched at at the fifth European Botanic Gardens Congress: Botanic gardens in the age of climate change, in Helsinki, Finland.
+‘Conserving Europe’s threatened plants: Progress towards Target 8 of the Global Strategy for Plant Conservation’ was launched in 2009 at at the fifth European Botanic Gardens Congress: Botanic gardens in the age of climate change, in Helsinki, Finland.